hewner/csse290-git/ClassOutline.md

     no changes added to commit (use "git add" and/or "git commit -a")

 Viola!
 Back to where I was.
 Only downside, I've lost track of which changes were staged and which were unstaged.
-Because I used &#x2013;mixed all changes are unstaged - if I used &#x2013;soft, they all will be staged.
+Because I used --mixed all changes are unstaged - if I used --soft, they all will be staged.